Across Eternity: Book 4 - Cover

 As Valon muttered another curse, enchanted arrows began exploding against his defenses, courtesy of Aithorn.
 Valon tried to obliterate him, but Valia grabbed Aithorn and took off at super speed like the horse that saved Noah.
 Shrieks reached Valon’s ears, and he turned to see a flock of wyverns hurtling toward him.
 He fired a barrage of energy blasts, and though he managed to shoot off their scales and char their flesh, their agility in the sky allowed them to escape the worst.

 Before he could heal himself, he was suddenly attacked from above and forced out of the sky.
 Looking up, he found his whole array held within the teeth of a colossal T-rex, summoned and dropped from high above.
 Not only was it trying to crush him with its jaws, but its weight was also forcing him down to the ground.
-Enraged, Valon raised his hand and fired his most powerful attack yet, a beam of energy that annihilated the beast and lit up the sky as it pierced the heavens.
+Enraged, Valon raised his hand and fired a beam of energy that annihilated the beast and lit up the sky.

 As soon as he stood up, he lurched forward and vomited blood onto the ground.
 He was bleeding internally, and it wasn’t from the landing just then.
 He was pushing himself too hard, just like when he warded off the basilisk.
 True, the Wildheart supplied the power to summon these flesh-and-blood puppets, but they hung much heavier on the strings than the illusory versions.
 Noah was exerting more effort than his body could produce, but he didn’t have the luxury of quitting.

 Valon was flying overhead, carpet-bombing the area with energy blasts.
-Noah had no choice but to summon another horse to escape the barrage.
-As it carried him off, he downed a healing and mana potion to try and keep death at bay.
+Noah summoned another horse to escape the barrage, and as it carried him off, he downed a healing and mana potion to try and keep death at bay.
 He rode towards Valia, who was watching her brother and working on a plan.

 “I’ll get you in the air.
 Try to knock him back to the ground!”
 She noticed Noah’s spilt blood and haggard condition, but before she could say anything, he summoned a wyvern to carry her.
 “Go!” he shouted.